 - The Agent is hurt, but persists.
 The narrator chooses to either give the player both an injury and two chips, or a condition and no chips. - The Agent's plans take a turn for the worse.
 The narrator chooses to either take two dice from the pool or add one Peril die to the contest. - The Agent is side-swiped.
-The player removes a Win(X) mark from the contest and if they do so: the narrator gives the player all the chips they have in hand or two dice of their choice as the player elects.
+The player removes a Win(X) mark from the contest, but the narrator gives the player all the chips they have in hand or two dice of their choice as the player elects.